 Item Description QoS Mode Disable -Disable the function of QoS mode.
 Basic - Enable the function of QoS mode.
 Ingress Trust Mode Select the QoS operation mode.
 CoS/802.1p -Traffic is mapped to queues based on the CoS field in the VLAN tag, or based on the per-port default CoS value if there is no VLAN tag on the incoming packet.
 DSCP - All IP traffic is mapped to queues based on the DSCP field in the IP header.
 If traffic is not IP traffic, it is mapped to the lowest priority queue.
 CoS/802.1p-DSCP - All IP traffic is mapped to queues based on the DSCP field in the IP header.
+If traffic is not IP but has VLAN tag, mapped to queues based on the DSCP field in the IP header.
+If traffic is not IP but has VLAN tag, mapped to queues based on the DSCP field in the IP header.
 If traffic is not IP but has VLAN tag, mapped to queues based on the CoS value in the VLAN tag.
-IP Precedence - All IP traffic is mapped to queues based on the DSCP field in the IP header.
-If traffic is not IP but has VLAN tag, mapped to queues based on the CoS value in the VLAN tag, mapped to queues based on the CoS value in the VLAN tag.
 Apply Apply the settings to the switch.